OleHalvor/ChatFilterAddon/README.md

-NB: YOU need to create the chat window named LFM yourself.
-Also make sure you have joined World and LookingForMore channels.
-These channels does not need to be displayed in an active widow, you can enter settings of your chat window and un-check the channels if you want.
+NB: YOU need to create the chat window named LFM yourself

 ### Troubleshooting